If you feel in danger now, call 9-1-1

 (Sue Philip, current President of Our Deaf Survivors Center Inc (ODSC) - white Deaf woman with black glasses, gold earrings, ring, green top with black tank top, silver hair.
-Background: Wall is tan, top is a picture of white birch drawn by my niece)
+Background: The wall is tan, the top is a picture of white birch drawn by my niece)

 I hope you are enjoying your summer, and it is almost over!
 Time flew fast.

-ODSC board members and I wanted to take a moment to share update regarding ODSC.
+ODSC board members and I wanted to take a moment to share updates regarding ODSC.

 As you know, ODSC has been serving victims/survivors of sexual and domestic violence for a long time since 1999.
 ODSC has been going through many changes over the years and the priority has always been focused on serving the victims/survivors.

 ODSC has applied for several grants.
-ODSC was thrilled to receive a new grant from Communication Service for the Deaf Unites (CSDU) - now a new name is Deaf Organization Fund (DOF).
-The goal is to focus on supporting the governance, staff development and strategic planning.
-ODSC has partnered with Innivee Strategies Inc, an organizational and leadership company last January this year for this grant project.
+ODSC was thrilled to receive a new grant from Communication Service for the Deaf Unites (CSDU) - now a new name is the Deaf Organization Fund (DOF).
+The goal is to focus on supporting governance, staff development, and strategic planning.
+ODSC partnered with Innivee Strategies Inc., an organizational and leadership company last January this year for this grant project.

-For this project Innivee had developed strategies for ODSC.
-The first part is the organizational assessment to see what ODSC has, its budget, and interviewed all board members and staff, which was completed last June.
-In second part, by-laws were focused and were revamped in June.
-It was agreed that Innivee would assist with new board members recruitment because the current board felt it was time to retire/leave after many years on board.
+For this project, Innivee developed strategies for ODSC.
+The first part is the organizational assessment to see what ODSC has, and its budget, and interviewed all board members and staff, which was completed last June.
+In the second part, by-laws were focused on and were revamped in June.
+It was agreed that Innivee would assist with new board members' recruitment because the current board felt it was time to retire/leave after many years on board.
 After recruiting 6 new board members, they and two current board members will stay for about three months, then the two current board members leave, the new board will continue.